Christian Lindsay

 Christian Lindsay (fl.
 1580–1620) was a Scottish poet and baker to the king.

+Career

-In 1586 Christian Lindsay married to William Murray, Master of the carriage, to James VI of Scotland.
+In 1586 Christian Lindsay was married to William Murray, who served as Master of the carriage to James VI of Scotland.
 In early modern Scotland married women did not change their surnames.
 Murray's responsibility was the transport of the king and queen's luggage and furnishings by cart as they moved from palace to palace.